Operationalizing content moderation "accuracy" in the Digital Services Act: Ethical considerations

 \paragraph{Risks of content moderation} Content moderation can violate the right to the freedom of expression.
 Automated content moderation further raises ethical concerns about problematic training data or application of such systems perpetuating societal power dynamics \cite{gillespie_scale_2020}.
 We do not approve the use of these systems for censorship and have especially highlighted that automated content moderation needs to respect freedom of speech.
 We promote the use of stratified sampling: it involves humans and is unbiased with respect to a human defined ground truth.
 Finally, our work focuses on the \emph{evaluation} of content moderation rather than directly making removal decisions, and we hope it can help further the study of fair interventions to reduce social media harms.

 \paragraph{Risks of regulatory capture} Regulation can be co-opted to serve minority interests.
 Facebook, for instance, has openly requested for additional social media regulation, which is speculated to serve their interest in preventing competition \cite{Macias_2020}.
-Our position on regulation is not neutral either, as this work proposes new forms of regulation.
+Our position on regulation is not neutral either, as this work is rooted in existing regulation.
 However, the entirety of this work is dedicated to content moderation recall's legal and technical sensibility.
-A large focus of our work is on technical feasibility, which is especially important in considering the compliance of new companies and preventing regulatory capture.
+Our proposals introduce a meaningful transparency requirement which introduces strictly more reporting burden.
+A large portion of this work is dedicated to technical feasibility, which is especially important in considering the compliance of new companies and preventing regulatory capture.

 \paragraph{Data statement} Our experiments are based on data sets that include postings qualifying as personal data in the sense of the EU General Data Protection Regulation.
 Even though the data sets have been made publicly available before, our experiments qualify as ``processing" and thus needs to be justified.
 We base this justification on Art.
 6(1)(f), Art.
 89 GDPR for purposes of scientific research.